Winnie1996/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch - is to help traverse through routes like navigation to different pages.

 1. How would you explain form validation to someone who has never programmed before?
+Validation is something like going to buy a drink but you need an ID.
+If you don't have one they'll ask you for one.

 1. In 1-2 sentences, define end to end testing.
+End to End testing helps knowing what data is there and how to get them out to use in your code.
+Knowing what to insert and grab helps a lot for debugging.

 ## Instructions